IN WHICH I deal with one type of bully.

 The Washington Post reported that 25% of school-age boys say they were bullied (“Being a Boy,” 12/19/2018).
 The real total is probably higher than that, since who wants to admit, even to their parents, that they were getting the shit kicked out of them every day?

 I was one of them, with three medieval brigands after me in the space of three years.
 Two back to back in one year.
 I felt like I was running out of options.
 I was terrified of the ride to school.
-I should have been scared of other things, like not having studied for the history test, or being exiled to the hall only to be discovered by the principal, a friend of the family. (“Why Peter Bates!
+I should have been scared of other things, like not having studied for the history test, or being exiled to the hall only to be discovered by the principal (who happened to be a friend of the family who said “Why Peter Bates!
 What would your Aunt Carolyn say?”)
-And what about the time Geri Mikulka slapped me for touching her hair?
+And what about the time Geri Mikulka slapped me off balance for touching her hair?
 (I deserved a sharp rebuke– at most.)
 All worthy of fear and trembling.
 But none deserved being whaled on.

 And should I have been scared of a bully who wasn’t much bigger than me?
 No, but I was.
 Ridiculous as this sounds, I had no idea how to handle him.